ViewComfy/ViewComfy/README.md

 ![Group 21](https://github.com/user-attachments/assets/ad9a98e6-6c4c-4bf5-85db-4d03ab682f9b)
 It can support multiple workflows in the same UI and image, video, and text outputs and is optimized to work well on desktop and mobile.

 Easily deploy your applications on serverless infrastructure using [ViewComfy cloud](https://www.viewcomfy.com/), or on the service of your choice.
 Applications hosted on ViewComfy cloud come with a user management system, billing tracking and shareable email links out of the box.
-More info in the [deployment section](#Deployment).
+More info in the [deployment section](#Deployment) and in the [docs](https://docs.viewcomfy.com/get_started/introduction).

 ## Installation and demo

+To skip the installation, you can use the web-hosted version of the [ViewComfy app editor](https://editor.viewcomfy.com/).

 ### Demo going through the installation
 [![Installation Guide](https://github.com/user-attachments/assets/8b6f6b0d-859a-4a98-80b5-664591160512)](https://youtu.be/sG2elA1bdrg)